re-data/re-data/docs/docs/getting_started/installation/new_to_dbt.md

 pip install re_data
 ```

 re_data includes dbt-core in dependencies so after this step you will already have it installed in your system.
-But in order to use dbt for your specific db you need to install dbt-postgres, dbt-snowflake, dbt-redshift, dbt-bigquery python package.
+But in order to use dbt for your specific db you need to install dbt-postgres, dbt-snowflake, dbt-redshift, dbt-bigquery python package depending on what data warehouse you are planning to use.

 ## Init your dbt project